Avinash-VN/MyProjects/DigiCare/ReadMe.md

 ## Prototype

 For a detailed visualization of DigiCare's interface and functionalities, please refer to the accompanying deck which contains a prototype of the product.
 This prototype showcases the user-friendly design and intuitive features of the application.

----

-DigiCare aims to be the one-stop solution for all your medical needs, ensuring that all your medical information is secure, accessible, and manageable with just a single tap.
-Join us in transforming the healthcare experience with DigiCare.